-1. Right-click the cable you wish to disconnect (on a Macintosh, click the cable while holding down the <Ctrl> key).
+1. Right-click the cable you wish to disconnect.

 The selected cable is now represented by a dotted line, and a pop-up menu appears.
 The numbers in the pop-up menu indicate the connector numbers to which virtual cables are connected.